List of awards and honours received by Winston Churchill: Roads

 Gibraltar: The main road connecting the border with Spain and the airport to the city centre is called Winston Churchill Avenue.

+Germany: In Beuel, part of the city Bonn (former capital of West Germany), there is a "Winston-Churchill-Straße".

 Netherlands: In the Netherlands, about ninety roads and streets are named after Winston Churchill, including Churchilllaan, a major avenue in Leiden (part of the N206 road) and Churchill-laan, an avenue in Amsterdam.